 before SDK_READY event fires after initializing the SDK. -

-A running SDK is asked to evaluate a newly defined split, but the definition has not been cached.
+A running SDK is asked to evaluate a newly defined feature flag, but the definition has not been cached.

 -